NexPlayer/Android-SDK/advanced.md

 #### void onFirstVideoRenderCreate ( )

-This callback indicates that the `NexPlayer`™ instance has performed its first of possibly many `onVideoRenderCreate` callbacks.
+This callback indicates that the `NexPlayer` instance has performed its first of possibly many `onVideoRenderCreate` callbacks.

-This event occurs when `NexVideoRenderer` first receives the `onVideoRenderCreate` callback from the associated NexPlayer™ instance.
+This event occurs when `NexVideoRenderer` first receives the `onVideoRenderCreate` callback from the associated NexPlayer instance.

 On receiving this callback, the application should call `NexVideoRenderer.setOutputPos` to display the video at the desired resolution and aspect ratio.